-KRDN 3.3: Demonstrate counseling and education methods to facilitate behavior change for and enhance wellness for diverse individuals and groups.
-Practice routine health screening assessments, including measuring blood pressure and conducting KRDN 3.4: waived point-of-care laboratory testing (such as blood glucose or cholesterol).
-KRDN 3.5: Develop nutritionally sound meals, menus and meal plans that promote health and disease management and meet client's/patient's needs.
-Domain 4: Practice Management and Use of Resources: strategic application of principles of management and systems in the provision of services to individuals and organizations KRDN 4.1: Apply management theories to the development of programs or services.
-KRDN 4.2: KRDN 4.3: Evaluate a budget/financial management plan and interpret financial data.
-Demonstrate an understanding of the regulation system related to billing and coding, what services are reimbursable by third party payers, and how reimbursement may be obtained.
-KRDN 4.4: Apply the principles of human resource management to different situations.
-KRDN 4.5: Apply safety and sanitation principles related to food, personnel and consumers KRDN 4.6: Explain the processes involved in delivering quality food and nutrition services.
-KRDN 4.7: Analyze data for assessment and evaluate data to be used in decision-making for continuous quality improvement.
-Domain 5: Leadership and Career Management: Skills, strengths, knowledge and experience relevant to lead potential and professional growth for the nutrition and dietetics practitioner. ders ship KRDN 5.1: Exhibit self-awareness in terms of personality, learning, leadership style and cultural orientation.
-KRDN 5.2: Perform self-assessment and develop goals for self-improvement. - TATABLE 5.2.
-Tenomi sell assessment and develop goals for sell improvement.
-KRDN 5.3: Identify and articulate one's skills, strengths, knowledge, and experiences relevant to the position desired and career goals and identify areas necessary for professional growth.
-KRDN 5.4: Identify and explore career options.
-KRDN 5.5: Understand how to self-advocate for opportunities in the workplace.
-KRDN 5.6: Coach and advise individuals and teams on resolving differences or dealing with conflict.
-KRDN 5.7: Promote team involvement and recognize the skills of each member.
-KRDN 5.8: Resolve to explore the uniqueness of each patient, client and colleague.
-KRDN 5.9: Demonstrate an understanding of the importance and expectations of a professional in mentoring and precepting others.
+1 Demonstrate counseling and education methods to facilitate behavior change for and enhance 1 KRDN 3.3: wellness for diverse individuals and groups. Ш 1 Practice routine health screening assessments, including measuring blood pressure and conducting I KRDN 3.4: waived point-of-care laboratory testing (such as blood glucose or cholesterol). Ш 1 I Describe concepts of nutrition genomics and how they relate to medical nutrition therapy, health and 1 KRDN 3.5: disease 1 ı Develop nutritionally sound meals, menus and meal plans that promote health and disease 1 KRDN 3.6: management and meet client's/patient's needs.
+1 Practice Management and Use of Resources: strategic application of principles of management and 1 Domain 4: systems in the provision of services to individuals and organizations ļ KRDN 4.1: Apply management theories to the development of programs or services. Ш 1 KRDN 4.2: Evaluate a budget/financial management plan and interpret financial data. Ш 1 ı Demonstrate an understanding of the regulation system related to billing and coding, what services 1 KRDN 4.3: are reimbursable by third party payers, and how reimbursement may be obtained.
+J KRDN 4.4: Apply the principles of human resource management to different situations. j KRDN 4.5: Apply safety and sanitation principles related to food, personnel and consumers j KRDN 4.6: Explain the processes involved in delivering quality food and nutrition services KRDN 4.7: Evaluate data to be used in decision-making for continuous quality improvement Domain 5: Leadership and Career Management: Skills, strengths, knowledge and experience relevant to lead potential and professional growth for the nutrition and dietetics practitioner. der ship KRDN 5.1: Perform self-assessment that includes awareness in terms of learning and leadership styles and cultural orientation and develop goals for self-improvement. - KRDN 5.2: Identify and articulate one's skills, strengths, knowledge and experience relevant to the position desired and career goals i Practice how to self-advocate for opportunities in a variety of settings (such as asking for needed KRDN 5.3: support, presenting an elevator pitch).
+KRDN 5.4: Practice resolving differences or dealing with conflict.
+KRDN 5.5: Promote team involvement and recognize the skills of each member.
+KRDN 5.6: Demonstrate an understanding of the importance and expectations of a professional in mentoring and precepting others.